Scandals seen boosting Italy's anti-establishment party before vote

 He has ruled out forming an alliance with any of the mainstream parties but could play a decisive role in determining the shape of the next parliament and whether a new government enjoys a strong majority or not.

-High profile scandals at Italy's third-largest bank Monte dei Paschi, defense group Finmeccanica or oil major Eni have highlighted close links between the political and business elite and fuelled his maverick message.
+High profile scandals at Italy's third-largest bank Monte dei Paschi, defence group Finmeccanica or oil major Eni have highlighted close links between the political and business elite and fuelled his maverick message.

-The gains by Grillo's movement may favor the formation of a stable government if they come at Berlusconi's expense and hand the center-left a clear victory.
+The gains by Grillo's movement may favour the formation of a stable government if they come at Berlusconi's expense and hand the centre-left a clear victory.
 But they could also muddy the result in the Senate, where the election law makes winning a clear majority more difficult.

 Under Italian electoral law, the coalition or party that wins the biggest share of the vote gains an automatic majority of some 54 percent in the lower house.
 The Senate is decided on individual contests in the regions, which have varying numbers of seats, based on their size.